seraph42407201/FFT_IFFT_IP/README.md

 2017.08.23:

-    This topic is my main job when I'm a master student.
+    This topic is my main job when I'm a master student(2010-2013).
     It's unbelievable that I have studied verilog!

     Time flies!